CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that hits all the key criteria.
-It provides specific capabilities, comprehensive trigger terms covering both legacy and current Azure naming, explicit 'USE FOR' and 'DO NOT USE FOR' clauses that clearly define scope, and distinguishes itself from related Azure skills to prevent conflicts.
+This is an excellent skill description that covers all key dimensions well.
+It provides specific capabilities, comprehensive trigger terms covering both legacy and current Azure naming, explicit 'use when' guidance, and notably includes 'do not use for' clauses that reduce conflict risk with related Azure skills.
+The description is concise yet thorough.

 DimensionReasoningScore